HelmholtzAI-Consultants-Munich/DimRed-Course/README.md

-# DimRed-Course
+# Dimensionality reduction course

-Material for the dimensionality reduction course
+Material for the dimensionality reduction course.

+Topics that will be covered:

+- Dimensionality reduction - showcasing how methods work on the real dataset
+- Feature selection
+- Stability assessment